-Most news about Selfridges‘ new tattoo parlour mentioned the fact that Winston Churchill’s mother had a snake tattoo on one wrist, even The Guardian’s cheeky Pass Notes and the FT’s front page story (subscription required).
+Most news about Selfridges‘ new tattoo parlour mentioned the fact that Winston Churchill’s mother had a snake tattoo on her wrist, even The Guardian’s cheeky Pass Notes and the FT’s front page story.
 I’m assuming the Churchill snippet was in the ‘notes to editors’ at the end of the press release.
 Don’t let anyone tell you PR doesn’t work.
-Is this the end for tattooing as outlaw art?
+And is this the end for tattooing as outlaw art?

 Around the time we acquired our third child we also acquired a ‘people mover’ (or an ‘MPV’) like the one in the picture and now we’ve been forcibly recruited to a scary new demographic ? the demographic that hysterically justifies the purchase of what is basically a bus because it’s ‘so practical’ and gets notes like the one on the right stuck on the windscreen in car parks.
 This never used to happen to me… (click the note for a bigger picture)